Roth IRA: Everything You Need to Know to Open an Account

 There are income restrictions on contributions to a Roth IRA— but if you exceed these limits, you may have the option to convert your funds from a Traditional IRA.

 Often referred to as a “backdoor Roth IRA”, a Roth Conversion lets you move your existing retirement savings to a Roth IRA.
-There’s no income limit and no early withdrawal penalty, but you‘ll have to pay regular taxes on the funds you are converting (as if you initially contributed to the Roth IRA).
+There’s no IRA income limit and no early withdrawal penalty, but you‘ll have to pay regular taxes on the funds you are converting (as if you initially contributed to the Roth IRA).
 Afterward, the funds can be treated like any other Roth IRA funds, with the same rules.

-How to open a Self-Directed Roth IRA
+How to Start a Roth IRA

 The process of establishing the Roth IRA is simple.
 A financial institution like IRAR can help you.
 From our website, you can complete a new account application online and then fund the account.
 Here are your options to fund the self-directed Roth IRA:

-• Transfer a Traditional IRA then do a conversion
+- Transfer a Traditional IRA then do a conversion

 All the same self-directed IRA rules apply— you can’t engage in prohibited transactions (like investing in life insurance), you can invest in almost all types of investments, but you need a self-directed IRA custodian, just as with any other self-directed IRA.
+Please see below for details on disqualified persons and entities.

 In a Nutshell